Generated 2026-06-07, viewed through the bent lens of Build to Think.

 The Flagship: bookmarks → prompts.ummerr.com

-Everything from the prior audit is still load-bearing.
-The two-tier classifier (Haiku triage, Sonnet 4.5 depth), the Chrome extension (Manifest V3), the Image-to-Prompt reverse tool, the quality audit with eight heuristics, the dataset datacard, the methodology page — all live, all shipped, all free-tier.
-9 test files.
-216+ assertions.
+Everything load-bearing still loads.
+Two-tier classifier (Haiku triage, Sonnet depth), Chrome extension (Manifest V3), Image-to-Prompt reverse tool, quality audit, dataset datacard, methodology page, State of Prompting essay — all live, all free-tier.

 The Long-Running One: ummerr.github.io